Power In Numbers: Measure These 8 Recruitment Metrics To Elevate Your Strategy

 How to calculate time to hire:

-Day candidate accepts the offer [minus] Day the job is posted for candidates to apply
+Day candidate accepts offer [minus] Day the candidate entered your pipeline

 Offer Acceptance Rate